nstuyvesant/baldr/README.md

 12. Type `sudo systemctl enable baldr` to enable it to run on startup

-13. Setup ALB to front-end http://localhost:3000
+13. Setup a reverse proxy for http://fqdn:3000 with an SSL certificate

-14. Test by typing `curl http://localhost/test.html`
+14. Test by typing `curl https://fqdn/editor.html`

 ### Overview of files